ashp8i/esphome-configs/readme.md

 .base.mqtt-\*-automation-\*.yaml

 This is a fallback mechanism in case Home Assistant becomes Offline.
-It mainly caters for Shelly Plus i4 includes:
+It mainly caters for Shelly Plus i4 and includes:

 - Short Click
 - Hold